rachaelaber/dispersion/outline.md

 1. Method is robust to changes in number of cases.
 Algebra and simulations.
 [compare.pdf]
-2. Highly overdispersed incidence patterns occuring more frequently later in time series, consistant with more heterogeneity in transmission, susceptibility and reporting
+2. Highly overdispersed incidence patterns occurring more frequently later in time series, consistent with more heterogeneity in transmission, susceptibility and reporting
 [roughdraft_surface.pdf]
 3. Increases in dispersion around the holiday periods in the dataset; concurrent with increases in incidence.
 [roughdraft_surface.pdf]